 Structural change refers to the change in the contributions of economic sectors to macroeconomic gross value added or their shares of employment.
-According to the broadest definition, structural change describes the shift in production and employment from the primary \supseteq GLOSSARY via the secondary \supseteq GLOSSARY to the tertiary \supseteq GLOSSARY sector (Grimm, 2012; Herrendorf et al., 2014).
+According to the broadest definition, structural change describes the shift in production and employment from the primary $\supseteq$ GLOSSARY via the secondary $\supseteq$ GLOSSARY to the tertiary $\supseteq$ GLOSSARY sector (Grimm, 2012; Herrendorf et al., 2014).
 This definition can be extended from a purely sectoral view to deeper and differently structured levels.
 For example, structural change can refer to the shift in value added between individual economic sectors within an economic sector or between individual regions.

 286. The accelerated pace of structural change presents economic policy with the task of stimulating growth while limiting social and regional adjustment frictions.
-Growth-promoting conditions, investment in digital and physical infrastructure SITEMS 349 FF. and an effective skills strategy SITEMS 375 FF. can help increase long-term productivity growth.
+Growth-promoting conditions, investment in digital and physical infrastructure societary productivity growth.
 The focus should be on market-based processes and innovation, where possible coordinated at the EU level.
 Vertical industrial policy, on the other hand, should be limited to the temporary promotion of future-oriented activities, while structure-preserving measures should be avoided.
 Targeted regional support measures can help to reduce structural regional imbalances and strengthen the adaptability of the regions.
-SITEMS 363 FF.
-The societal acceptance of structural change depends crucially on whether it is possible not only to improve economic indicators, but also to create future prospects for particularly affected and disadvantaged regions.
-SITEMS 371 FF.
+Societal acceptance of structural change depends crucially on whether it is possible not only to improve economic indicators, but also to create future prospects for particularly affected and disadvantaged regions.
+If TEMS 371 FF.